j4sonshu/likemagic/_posts/2018-08-17-how-to-make-a-simple-twitterbot.md

    });
    ```

-   Behind the scenes: `'statuses/filter'` tells Twitter we're listening for tweets containing a certain keyword, which is indicated in the second parameter `track:`.
+   **Behind the scenes**: `'statuses/filter'` tells Twitter we're listening for tweets containing a certain keyword, which is indicated in the second parameter `track:`.
 Then we output the `tweet` and the tweet's `tweet.text`, to the console.
 The purpose of `\n` is just to provide a line of space between each tweet for readability.
    <br><br>

 <h3>Streaming Real-Time Tweets</h3>